"

 School Governance at the Federal, State, District, and School Level

-This visual representation was created to help understand the relationships that exist between the federal government, state government, school districts, and schools.
+This visual representation helps in understanding the relationships that exist among the federal government, state government, school districts, and schools.[4]

 Ethical Responsibilities

-Teachers have a responsibility to be ethical.
-Ethical codes have been established by educational organizations and states to help make it clear to teachers what it means to be ethical.
-An ethical code is a set of guidelines that clarifies how educators should behave in certain circumstances so that their actions are informed by ethical standards or expectations.
+Teachers have ethical responsibilities.
+Educational organizations and states have established ethics codes that help make it clear to teachers what it means to be ethical.
+As a set of guidelines, an ethics code clarifies how educators should behave in certain circumstances with ethical standards or expectations informing their actions.

 Ethical Codes

-Because students in special education classrooms rely on their teachers and other educators in ways that other students might not, it is of utmost importance for special education teachers to operate in an ethical manner.
-In addition to complying with federal and state laws and following the expectations outlined by districts and schools, special education teachers must be aware of the codes of ethics that exist within the educational sphere, including the National Education Association Code of Ethics for Educators and the Association of American Educators Code of Ethics for Educators.
-These codes explicitly highlight the ways in which educators can be ethical and are explained in further detail in the sections below.
+Because special education students rely on their teachers and other educators in ways that other students might not, it is of utmost importance for special education teachers to operate in an ethical manner.
+In addition to complying with federal and state laws and following the expectations of districts and schools, special education teachers must be aware of the ethics codes that exist within the educational sphere, including the National Education Association Code of Ethics for Educators and the Association of American Educators Code of Ethics for Educators.
+These codes explicitly highlight ethical behaviors for educators.
+The sections below offer further detail.

 The National Education Association (NEA)